GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 The dataset that was used for the analysis was the E-Commerce Data obtained from Kaggle.
 It contains data from a UK-based online retailer that does business in multiple countries, with the data on transactions occurring between 01/12/2010 and 09/12/2011, and the customers primarily being wholesalers.
 For this project, I will reveal the top and bottom spender by customer, country, and per capita.
 Customer purchasing frequency, as well as the following KPIs: churn rate, average order value, average purchase frequency, average customer lifetime, and finally customer lifetime value.
 I will also attempt to forecast the total profit using both linear and non-linear models.

-**Initial insights:**
+**Initial Insights:**
-+ Though local customers make up a majority of the retailer's business, they are not the highest spenders on a per customer basis.
++ _Though local customers make up a majority of the retailer's business, they are not the highest spenders on a per customer basis._
-+ Locals may benefit from local discounts; Internationals may pay additional fees for products, or behave in ways that increase amount spent (only purchasing more expensive, niche items).
++ _Locals may benefit from local discounts; Internationals may pay additional fees for products, or behave in ways that increase amount spent (only purchasing more expensive, niche items)._
-+ Forecasting will require a more bespoke model, or more data tame the data.
++ _Forecasting will require a more bespoke model, or more data tame the data._
-+ Further analysis can look into regional preference of products, their performance over time, and predictions of future trends in purchasing.
++ _Further analysis can look into regional preference of products, their performance over time, and predictions of future trends in purchasing._
-+ A month-to-month churn rate should be calculated as well.
-Also, a cohort analysis can be used to determine locations/areas of growth.
++ _A month-to-month churn rate should be calculated as well.
+Also, a cohort analysis can be used to determine locations/areas of growth._

 ## Normalizing and Modeling Data in PostgreSQL